 Fortunately, it is possible to prevail with an attorney who is well-versed and knowledgeable in the law of driver’s license suspension due to DWI.

-The attorneys at Bates and McMillin know Louisiana’s driver’s license suspension law.
-Because of his hard work and knowledge on the subject, he’ll give you the best chance of avoiding a suspension.
+The DUI defense attorneys at Bates and McMillin know Louisiana’s driver’s license suspension laws.
+Because of their hard work and knowledge on the subject, these legal professionals give you the best chance of avoiding a suspension.

 Call 985-643-0316 if you were arrested for DWI in any of the following parishes: